StevenMox/stevenmox/_posts/2017/2017-02-03-Day-After-Biking.markdown

 <iframe class="myvid" width="700" height="400" src="https://www.youtube.com/embed/MstppfGkyfg" frameborder="0" allowfullscreen></iframe>

 So it's long school day Friday and i'm hella hurting from riding bikes last night.
 Can't stop won't stop though!!
 I have also signed up for a python course to start working on a bit more code because like I have been saying since the start of this whole thing we definitely don't do enough coding and for me to start learning more I have to do more.
 I'm excited to see what comes from it all. 😁

+<div class="quote"><b>"You will never reach your destination if you stop and throw stones at every dog that barks" - Winston S. Chruchill</b>